 Red Palm Oil has received a “bad rap” on some blogs lately, but many avian vets encourage using this nutritious oil to supplement your birds diet, when used as directed.
-I don’t know about you, but I trust my Avian Vet to be very knowledgeable about my birds’ nutrition requirements and the effects of good nutrition.
+I don’t know about you, but I trust my Avian Vet to be very knowledgeable about my birds’ nutrition requirements and the effects of good, natural nutrition.
 Sure, they might sell the stuff, but they also sell necessary pharmaceuticals!

 Especially helpful for African Grey Parrots, Macaw’s and Palm Cockatoo’s the health benefits Red Palm Oil are tremendous for all birds!
 Research on human subjects reveals that Red Palm Oil, sometimes called Dende Palm Fruit Oil

 - Decreases occurrence of blood clots by increasing vasodilatation.

 - Lowers incidence of strokes and heart attacks.

 - Improves immune function.

 Red Palm oil is one of the richest, bird safe, natural sources of carotenoids.
 Carotenoids offer important antioxidant and anticancer effects.
 Antioxidants “forage” free, radicals, thereby reducing known risks associated with heart disease, cellular aging, cancer and arthritis.
 Carotenoids are also known to repair of body tissues.
 They assist in the formation of bones, improve the resistance to infection and aid in the development of healthy eye tissues.
 Who doesn’t want these benefits for their bird?